Ryan Sherriff: Minor Leagues

 He was drafted a second time by the St. Louis Cardinals in the 28th round of the 2011 Major League Baseball Draft, and signed in June.
 At the time, Sherriff threw a 92-93 mph fastball.

-Sherriff began his professional career in 2011 pitching for the Johnson City Cardinals of the Rookie Appalachian League, and for the Batavia Muckdogs of the Class A- New York-Penn League (where he held opposing batters to a .136 batting average).
+Sherriff began his professional career in 2011 pitching for the Johnson City Cardinals of the Rookie Appalachian League, and for the Batavia Muckdogs of the Low–A New York-Penn League (where he held opposing batters to a .136 batting average).

-In 2012, Sherriff was 10-3 with a 3.25 ERA as he started 16 games for the Palm Beach Cardinals of the Class A+ Florida State League, and shared the lead in the FSL in complete games and shutouts.
+In 2012, Sherriff was 10-3 with a 3.25 ERA as he started 16 games for the Palm Beach Cardinals of the High–A Florida State League, and shared the lead in the FSL in complete games and shutouts.
 His 10 wins were tied for 4th among Cardinals minor leaguers, and tied for fifth among Florida State League pitchers.
 He was voted Cardinals Organization Pitcher of the Month in June 2012, and the 2012 Cardinal Nation and Scout.com Palm Beach Cardinals Starting Pitcher of the Year.

 In 2013, Sherriff began the season pitching again for Palm Beach.
 On August 3, Sherriff took a no-hitter into the ninth inning against the Dunedin Blue Jays, but gave up a hit in the ninth, and finished the game with a one-hit, one-walk shutout.
 He was voted FSL Pitcher of the Week on August 5, 2013.
 He was voted the 2013 Cardinal Nation and Scout.com Palm Beach Cardinals Starting Pitcher of the Year.
-He then pitched for the Springfield Cardinals of the Class AA Texas League.
+He then pitched for the Springfield Cardinals of the Double–A Texas League.
 Overall, for the two teams he was 6-5 with a 2.57 ERA in 18 starts.

 In spring training in 2014 Sherriff was told he was being transitioned to be a relief pitcher.
 He began the season pitching for the Springfield Cardinals.
-He then pitched for the Memphis Redbirds of the Class AAA Pacific Coast League (PCL).
+He then pitched for the Memphis Redbirds of the Triple–A Pacific Coast League (PCL).
 In 44 games for the two teams, he had a 2.88 ERA.